exmy/Algorithms/README.md

  * easy
     * find target in two-dimensional array
     * min number in rotate array
+    * find number that appears more than half the time in an array
+    * first K numbers in array
+    * maximum sum of continuous subarrays

 * medium
     * print matrix clockwisely